St Mary's Cathedral, Dublin: Layout

+Music

-Organ of the Pro-Cathedral
+Organ

-The original organ in the Pro-Cathedral was built by the Dublin organ builder, John White, in the late 19th century, and the present instrument contains some of White's original pipework.
+The original organ in the cathedral was built by the Dublin organ builder, John White, in the late 19th century, and the present instrument contains some of White's original pipework.
 The present facade of the organ dates from William Hill's rebuild of the organ around 1900.
 Subsequent work was carried out by Henry Willis & Co. in the 1930s, before J.W.
 Walker's major rebuild of 1971 under the administrator Monsignor John Moloney and the most recent refurbishment of the instrument, by the same firm which was completed in the autumn of 1995.
 The newly refurbished instrument was inaugurated in a gala concert given by Olivier Latry on 20 March 1996.

 The swell of the organ is built into the back wall of the Church.
 The shutters of the swell are in line with the rest of the wall.
 The organ console itself was moved in a general redevelopment of the church in 1995.
 This was to facilitate the direction of the choir.

-This organ has become regarded as one of the finest examples in Ireland of the late nineteenth-century grand Romantic organ, and has since its original installation featured prominently in the many great liturgical occasions which have graced the pro-cathedral church.
+This organ has become regarded as one of the finest examples in Ireland of the late nineteenth-century grand Romantic organ, and has since its original installation featured prominently in the many great liturgical occasions which have graced the cathedral church.
 More recently many of the great organ recitalists of our time have performed on it: Daniel Chorzempa, Xavier Darasse, Sir David Lumsden, Daniel Roth, Dame Gillian Weir, Arthur Wills, Olivier Latry, and others.
-The current Titular Organist of Saint Mary's Pro-Cathedral is Professor Gerard Gillen who has held this position since 1976.
+The Titular Organist of Saint Mary's Pro-Cathedral, Gerard Gillen, was appointed to the position in 1976.
 David Grealy was appointed Associate Organist in September 2017.

 A chancel organ built by the Dublin organ builder, John White, is located on the epistle (right) side of the High Altar.
 It fell into disuse on the reordering of the sanctuary c.1980.
-Its mechanism and pipework are stored in the bowels of the Pro-Cathedral.
+Its mechanism and pipework are stored in the bowels of the cathedral.
 In the early 2000s, a three-stop portable continuo organ was acquired, which provides accompaniment for sanctuary services such as Vespers/Evening Prayer, and is also used for continuo purposes in appropriate choral and orchestral repertoire.